A teacher is dead and 2 people are wounded after a France stabbing attack that echoes 2020 killing

-ARRAS, France (AP) — A man of Chechen origin who was under surveillance by the French security services stabbed a teacher to death at his former high school and critically wounded two other people in northern France on Friday, authorities said.
+ARRAS, France (AP) — A man of Chechen origin who was under surveillance by the French security services over suspected radicalization stabbed a teacher to death at his former high school and critically wounded two other people in northern France on Friday, authorities said.

 The attack was being investigated as potential terrorism amid soaring global tensions over the war between Israel and Hamas.
-But it also happened almost three years after another teacher, Samuel Paty. was beheaded by a radicalized Chechen near a Paris area school.
+It also happened almost three years after another teacher, Samuel Paty. was beheaded by a radicalized Chechen near a Paris area school.

 French anti-terror prosecutors were leading the investigation into the stabbings at the Gambetta-Carnot school, which enrolls students ages 11-18 and is located in the city of Arras, some 115 miles (185 kilometers) north of Paris.

+President Emmanuel Macron, who visited the school hours after the attack, said the victim “stepped in and probably saved many lives.”
+Macron also said that police thwarted an “attempted attack” in another French region after the teacher's fatal stabbing.

+The president did not provide details, but police said a man armed with a knife was arrested coming out of a prayer hall in the Yvelines region west of Paris.
+The man’s motives weren’t immediately clear, police said.

-The suspected assailant was arrested.
-National police identified him as a Russian national of Chechen origin.
+The suspected assailant in Arras was arrested.
+The National Police force identified him as a Russian national of Chechen origin who was born in 2003.
 The French intelligence services told The Associated Press the man had been closely watched since the summer with tails and telephone surveillance and was stopped as recently as Thursday for a police check that found no wrongdoing.

 Sliman Hamzi, a police officer who was one of the first on the scene said the suspected attacker, a former student at the school, shouted “Allahu akbar,” or “God is great” in Arabic.